 Disclaimer: This article is based on my limited understanding of bitcoin and altcoins, but I hope it will be useful for you.
 It could go up, it could go down, and it’s up to you to decide if you want anything or nothing to do with it.
 This is not financial advice, obviously!

 What is Bitcoin?

 Bitcoin is a cryptocurrency built on a technology called blockchain (more on this below).
 It is a store of value (a currency) that is created entirely digitally but not owned by a company, so there is no CEO or corporation behind it, although there are founders and key figures like Nick Szabo (creator of the first digital currency Bitgold), Satoshi Nakamoto (probably an alias for one of the key genius minds behind blockchain and Bitcoin), Gavin Andresen and Hal Finney (key architects of the blockchain technology and Bitcoin), Barry Silbert (early investor), and the Winklevoss Twins (heavy early investors).

 This might mean nothing less than total financial freedom, and everything that comes along with it, including the potential to lift millions or billions of people out of poverty who would otherwise be unable to store wealth at all, and also the ability for criminals, mobsters or terror organisations to use this currency to fund their illegal operations without governments or law enforcement to trace or block their transactions.
-If you do a little more research into the underlying technology it’s easy to get totally carried away with how much this will either destroy or revolutionise our world trade systems, but like all technologies when they first start out, there are a lot of legal obstacles, problems and kinks to work out.
+If you do a little more research into the underlying technology it’s easy to get totally carried away with how much this will either destroy or revolutionise our world trade systems, but like all technologies when they first start out, there are a lot of technical and legal obstacles, problems and kinks to work out.